EMCMS/emcms/people/DB.md

 ---

-**Deirdre** is working the development of an algorithm to evaluate the minimum level of information for decision making in clinical setup, based on LC-HRMS data.
+**Deirdre** is working on the development of an algorithm to evaluate the minimum level of information for decision making in clinical setup, based on LC-HRMS data.